 - Whether the defendant was drinking or taking drugs before the collision

 - Whether the defendant was negligently entrusted with the vehicle, such as when a parent gives their 14-year-old unlicensed child permission to drive the car around the neighborhood

 - Whether the defendant was driving carelessly or recklessly for the road or weather conditions

 - Whether the driver was engaged in an activity with an obviously high risk of causing serious harm to the people around them, like street racing or actively fleeing a police pursuit

 Remember – You should never accept fault or apologize in the aftermath of a car accident, because you really cannot be sure what took place until the facts and circumstances of the crash have been investigated.
 Do not assume anything until your accident has been investigated by a North Carolina car accident injury attorney and investigators, and do not apologize or admit fault before liability has truly been determined.

 Apologizing is natural, but…

 Saying you are sorry is common practice in confrontations and unexpected incidents — even if you simply feel you’ve inconvenienced the other party — but with something even as “minor” as a fender-bender, do not simply “take the blame” before the accident has been investigated.

-After a car accident, it is important to hire an experienced injury lawyer can advise you on your legal options, and even help prepare you for statements to the insurance company.
+After a car accident, it is important to hire an experienced injury lawyer as soon as possible to advise you on your legal options and help you prepare any statements to the insurance company.

 Even if it feels natural to say “I’m sorry” immediately after an accident, do not simply admit fault or apologize for an accident.
 If the accident was caused by the other driver’s negligence, you deserve justice and you may be entitled to compensation.